publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch51/m__us_usc_t7_s2014.md

     (j) __Resource exemption for otherwise exempt households__

-        Notwithstanding subsections (a) through (i) of this section, a State agency shall consider a household member who receives supplemental security income benefits under title XVI of the Social Security Act \[[42 U.S.C.
+        Notwithstanding subsections (a) through (i), a State agency shall consider a household member who receives supplemental security income benefits under title XVI of the Social Security Act \[[42 U.S.C.
 1381][/us/usc/t42/s1381] et seq.\], aid to the aged, blind, or disabled under title I, II, X, XIV, or XVI of such Act \[[42 U.S.C.
 301][/us/usc/t42/s301] et seq., 401 et seq., 1201 et seq., 1351 et seq., 1381 et seq.\], or who receives benefits under a State program funded under part A of title IV of the Act ([42 U.S.C.
-601][/us/usc/t42/s601] et seq.) to have satisfied the resource limitations prescribed under subsection (g) of this section.
+601][/us/usc/t42/s601] et seq.) to have satisfied the resource limitations prescribed under subsection (g).

     (k) __Assistance to third parties included; educational benefits; exceptions__

         (1)

-         For purposes of subsection (d)(1) of this section, except as provided in paragraph (2), assistance provided to a third party on behalf of a household by a State or local government shall be considered money payable directly to the household if the assistance is provided in lieu of—
+         For purposes of subsection (d)(1), except as provided in paragraph (2), assistance provided to a third party on behalf of a household by a State or local government shall be considered money payable directly to the household if the assistance is provided in lieu of—

             (A) a regular benefit payable to the household for living expenses under a State program funded under part A of title IV of the Social Security Act ([42 U.S.C.
 601][/us/usc/t42/s601] et seq.); or